- 3 Tiger Safaris

 After breakfast, you will leave for Fatephur Siki and the Bharatpur Bird Sanctuary, one of the world’s prime bird feeding and breeding grounds.

-In the afternoon, you will take the train to Sawai Modhpur, the gateway to the infamous Ranthambore National Park and Tiger Reserve.
+In the afternoon, you will take the train to Sawai Modhpur, the gateway to the famous Ranthambore National Park and Tiger Reserve.
 Travelling on India’s most iconic form of transport is a must for every traveller on their trip to the sub-continent.

 Today you will have your first game drive in Ranthambore National Park, where hopefully you’ll be able to spot sloth bears, leopards, dhole, macaque monkeys, and of course the majestic Bengal tigers, the largest members of the cat family.